Warzone2100/warzone2100/doc/js-events.md

 An event that is run when current user picks something new in the build menu.

+## eventMenuResearchSelected()

+An event that is run when current user picks something new in the research menu.

 ## eventMenuBuild()

 An event that is run when current user opens the build menu.